1iveowl/VeraControl.PCL/README.md

 The purpose of the Vera Control .NET library is to facilitate interoperability to the [Vera Smart Home Controller](http://getvera.com/ "Vera Smart Home Controller").

-There already exist a similar library - i.e. the [.NET Library for Micasaverde (Vera) Home Automation Controllers](http://veradotnet.codeplex.com/ ".NET Library for Micasaverde (Vera) Home Automation Controllers") - howecer this library have not evolved further for almost two years and while it is more complete than this library it also have some short comings, such as no default support for async/await.
+There already exist a similar library - i.e. the [.NET Library for Micasaverde (Vera) Home Automation Controllers](http://veradotnet.codeplex.com/ ".NET Library for Micasaverde (Vera) Home Automation Controllers") - however this library have not evolved further for almost two years and while it is more complete than this library it also have some short comings, such as no default support for async/await.

 ## How to use this library
 The library works with Xamarin across iOS, Android, Windows 8.1 and lated, Windows Phone 8.1 and later and .NET 4.5.1 and later.